Planning a solo trip to London, England? Here’s everything you need to know for your visit:

 - Dangerous areas: avoid the areas of Hackney, Tottenham, and Peckham at night.
 London is generally safe for tourists, but beware of scam artists the same way you would in any other busy city.

-Recommended trip duration: 4-5 days
+Recommended trip length: 4-5 days to see the main attractions.